-Parents/carers choosing to take their child out of school during term time must complete the 'Leave of Absence Request Form' and return to the Head teacher before making any travel arrangements.
+Parents/carers choosing to take their child out of school during term time must complete the 'Leave of Absence Request Form' and return to the Head teacher before making any travel arrangements; ; failure to do so could result in the child(ren) being removed from the school register and the Children Missing Education team (CME) being informed.
 The form is available from the school office and proof of travel must be provided with a defined return date.
 The Head teacher may only authorise Leave of Absence in exceptional circumstances.

-It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a 'Leave of Absence' beyond 5 days.
+It is the policy of North Huddersfield Learning Community to request a Fixed Penalty Notice for every pupil taking a 'Leave of Absence' of 5 consecutive days or more.

-If parents/carers take their child out of school during term time, and this has not been authorised by the Head teacher, they may be fined £60.00 if paid within 21 days, rising to £120.00 if paid within 28 days.
-Failure to pay the Fixed Penalty Notice will result in the matter being referred to the Magistrate's Court where the maximum penalty for an offence is £2500.
+If parents/carers take their child out of school during term time, and this has not been authorised by the Head teacher, they may be fined £60.00 if paid within 21 days.
+The fine will rise to £120.00 if the £60 is not paid within 21 days, this then must be paid in full within 28 days.
+If it is not paid within 28 days then the matter will be referred to the Magistrate's Court where the maximum penalty for an offence is £1000.

 All penalties are issued to both parents for each child taking an unauthorised 'Leave of Absence'.